Hado-K3n/bunkerweb/docs/K8S/Bw-to-kube.md

 Also important to note, the admin password must contain at least 8 characters, including at least 1 uppercase letter, 1 lowercase letter, 1 number and 1 special character (#@?!$%^&*-).

-### Install Hello-world
+## STEP 3 - Install an application for testing purposes
-We can install an Hello-world deployment with a type LoadBalancer for testing purposes.
+We can install an Hello-world deployment.
 ```
 apiVersion: v1
 kind: Service